awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_trusted_language_extension.md

 TLE is designed to prevent access to unsafe resources for the extensions that you create using TLE\.
 Its runtime environment limits the impact of any extension defect to a single database connection\.
 TLE also gives database administrators fine\-grained control over who can install extensions, and it provides a permissions model for running them\.

 TLE is supported on RDS for PostgreSQL version 14\.5 and higher versions\.
 The Trusted Language Extensions development environment and runtime are packaged as the `pg_tle` PostgreSQL extension, version 1\.0\.1\.
-It supports creating extensions in JavaScript, Perl, PL/pgSQL, and SQL\.
+It supports creating extensions in JavaScript, Perl, Tcl, PL/pgSQL, and SQL\.
 You install the `pg_tle` extension in your RDS for PostgreSQL DB instance in the same way that you install other PostgreSQL extensions\.
 After the `pg_tle` is set up, developers can use it to create new PostgreSQL extensions, known as *TLE extensions*\.